persadha/practicum100_portfolios/KPI and Product Range Analysis/README.md

 ~~~

 #### ARPPU

+Average Revenue Per Paying User (ARPPU) is the metric that shows how much money a single user makes.
+The figure is calculated by dividing the revenue by the number of paying customers per month.

 ~~~python
 arppu = pd.merge(revenue, customer, on=['year', 'month', 'invoice_date', 'label'], how='left')
 arppu.columns = ['year', 'month', 'revenue', 'invoice_date', 'label', 'growth', 'color', 'n_customer']